JoshIves/UnrealCheatSheet/README.md

   - Details > Material Expression > Sample Source = Shared Wrap

-## Packed Level Actor & Level Instance
+## Packed Level Actor
 - Combines actors together into a single instance that can be reused.

+## Level Instance
+- An entire level can be brought in as an instance within another level.